-Once you have filed and served your spouse with all the divorce papers, the divorce process and California divorce papers could be different depending whether it is contested or uncontested divorce.
+Once you have filed and served your spouse with all the divorce papers, the divorce process and California divorce papers could be different depending on whether it is a contested or uncontested divorce.

-If you have an uncontested divorce your spouse does not necessarily need to response to your petition.
-If you and your spouse have contested issues, you can either mediate and convert your divorce into uncontested or go to the litigation and let the judge decide your disagreement.
+If you have an uncontested divorce your spouse does not necessarily need to respond to your petition.
+If you and your spouse have contested issues, you can either mediate and convert your divorce into uncontested or go to litigation and let the judge decide your disagreement.

 There are some different ways to proceed with your California divorce papers during your contested divorce and it would depend on the circumstances of your case.